 That's because it was following in the footsteps of its predecessor, a multi-award-winning phone, simply because it packed all the power of the 'normal' Galaxy S6 and yet... that curved edge.

 But that was 2015, and the world wasn't going to be so easily wowed by the curved design of the Galaxy S7 Edge.
 We'd seen it.
 It had been done.
 So what did Samsung do to make its new phone a real step forward?

-And that's even more possible because the battery – such a disappointment on 2015's S6 phones – is boosted massively too, giving us a handset that's able to last over 24 hours between charges.
+The battery is boosted massively too versus its predecessor, giving us a handset that's able to last over 24 hours between charges.